PurpleI2P/i2pd_docs_en/docs/user-guide/install.md

     systemctl enable --now i2pd

-## ArchLinux
+## Arch

-i2pd packages are available at Community repository for [release version](https://archlinux.org/packages/community/x86_64/i2pd/), and AUR for
+i2pd packages are available at Arch's repository for [release version](https://archlinux.org/packages/community/x86_64/i2pd/), and AUR for
 [nightly builds](https://aur.archlinux.org/packages/i2pd-git/)

-## Gentoo Linux
+## Gentoo

 i2pd [has a working ebuild in the main gentoo repository](https://packages.gentoo.org/packages/net-vpn/i2pd).
 As of May 2018, the ebuild is still listed as "unstable", and thus will request an exception in your package.keywords if you are using gentoo under the "stable" branch.